Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

 EDI is a decades-old technology.
 However, it is still alive and well in B2B data processing.
 While APIs are becoming available, most supply chain third party transactions still involve EDI.
 And if EDI is a new requirement for your organization, it’s probably at the request of a valued business partner, or the organization’s demand to expand B2B offerings.

-Because building and maintaining B2B data integrations is extremely complex and involves vendors and resources outside of your control, your strategy must be well planned.
+BIG TIP: Because building and maintaining B2B data integrations is extremely complex and involves vendors and resources outside of your control, your strategy must be well planned.

 EDI data such as purchase orders, invoices, and master data is exchanged in multiple formats including, PDF, ASC X12, XML / ebXML, ISO 8583, and RosettaNet.
 EDI provides efficient communication between B2B organizations.